-I’ve helped a number of friends start to podcast.
+I’ve helped a number of friends start their podcast.
 I continue to get questions about it from new folks, so I thought I’d create a page to explain what I’ve found works for me, but please note this might not be what works best for you.

 My Equipment List